top of page

 Seek out topics that are "safe", ones that won't trigger either of you.
 When things go off track, imagine you are viewing the entire scene from a balcony above.
 (This is a great tactic to maintain a stronger and calmer stance).

-4. Contain your emotions.
+4. Manage your emotions.

 When you feel yourself getting triggered it may be helpful to find a grounding technique that suits you.
 Note: Grounding yourself and managing big feelings gets easier with practice!

-5. Meet your needs elsewhere.
+5. Consider meeting your needs elsewhere.

 Have some questions?
 Would you like to learn more about therapy, family relationships or communication?
 Contact Counselling with Carolyn here or comment below and follow me on Facebook or Instagram - @counsellingbycarolyn